 6. CARPET STAINS

 Your carpet gets quite a bit of foot traffic on any given day, so not just any carpet cleaning product will do the job.
 From tracked-in mud, dirt and dust, pet stains and odors, spilled food and drinks, Simple Green All-Purpose Cleaner can spot-clean carpet stains or even work in a carpet cleaning machine for deep cleaning carpet fibers.
-Plus, it's non-toxic and biodegradable - safer for your home & family.

-How to Clean: For spots, remove any mess and blot up any liquid from the carpet, then dampen the stain with clean warm water.
+How to Clean: For spots, remove any solid mess and blot up any liquid from the carpet, then dampen the stain with clean warm water.
 Spray a solution of 1 oz.
 Simple Green and 1 cup water onto the stain, and gently rub and blot with a clean damp towel or absorbent cloth.
-Then allow the area to dry completely before resuming foot traffic.
+Allow the area to dry completely before resuming foot traffic.
 If you're unsure about how Simple Green will affect a surface, be sure to spot test before cleaning.